James Mackay (Georgia politician): Life in Decatur, Georgia

-MacKay was one of 32 state House members who opposed the Georgia flag change in 1956.
+Mackay was one of 32 state House members who opposed the Georgia flag change in 1956.
 "There was only one reason for putting the flag on there.
 Like the gun rack in the back of a pickup truck, it telegraphs a message," he said decades later.
 On Feb.
 13, 1956, the day Governor Griffin approved the new flag with its Confederate emblem, the state Senate gave final legislative approval to a resolution declaring null and void the U.S. Supreme Court's decision in Brown vs. Board of Education.

-Emory University conferred an Honorary Doctorate Degree on MacKay at its Sesquicentennial Convocation December 10, 1986.
+Emory University conferred an Honorary Doctorate Degree on Mackay at its Sesquicentennial Convocation December 10, 1986.
 The honors included the Georgia Conservancy’s "Distinguished Conservationist Award," the DeKalb Historical Society’s "History Maker Award," the 1979 Rock Howard Award, and the 1984 "Mr. DeKalb" Award.

 Founder of the Georgia Conservancy

-Georgia Conservancy president John Sibley remarked after MacKay's passing, "He was a larger-than-life person and an environmentalist who raised the level of the environmental movement in Georgia all by himself."
-MacKay recognized that public concern for the environment, stemming from the 1962 publication of Rachel Carson’s Silent Spring, needed to take root in Georgia.
+Georgia Conservancy president John Sibley remarked after Mackay's passing, "He was a larger-than-life person and an environmentalist who raised the level of the environmental movement in Georgia all by himself."
+Mackay recognized that public concern for the environment, stemming from the 1962 publication of Rachel Carson’s Silent Spring, needed to take root in Georgia.
 In January 1967, he assembled some of his colleagues to discuss forming the group that today is known as one of the leading environmental organizations in the nation.

-Under MacKay’s leadership, the Conservancy understood that seeing what was happening in Georgia is the best way to learn about places and issues, that being active rather than reactive leads to success, and that Georgia’s economy and ecology are inseparable.
+Under Mackay’s leadership, the Conservancy understood that seeing what was happening in Georgia is the best way to learn about places and issues, that being active rather than reactive leads to success, and that Georgia’s economy and ecology are inseparable.
 The Georgia Conservancy honored Jamie with its Distinguished Conservationist award in 2001.
 Sweetwater Creek, Panola Mountain, the Okefenokee Swamp, Chattooga River, Cumberland Island, and Fernbank are only a few of his legacies.

 Death and legacy

-MacKay died on July 2, 2004 at the age of 85, at Lookout Mountain, Tennessee where he maintained a boat cleat on his deck a thousand feet above the floor of Lookout Valley and invited others to join his Society of Noah – keeping the long view clearly in mind.
+Mackay died on July 2, 2004, one week after his 85th birthday, at Lookout Mountain, Tennessee, where he maintained a boat cleat on his deck a thousand feet above the floor of Lookout Valley and invited others to join his Society of Noah.

-His first wife, Mary Caroline Lee MacKay, and his son, James Edward MacKay, predeceased him.
-He was survived by his wife Sara Lee MacKay, and his daughter Kathleen MacKay, of Rising Fawn, Georgia, a former member of the DeKalb Bar Association.
-MacKay's remains were cremated.
+His first wife, Mary Caroline Lee Mackay, and his son, James Edward Mackay, predeceased him.
+He was survived by his wife Sara Lee Mackay, and his daughter Kathleen Mackay, of Rising Fawn, Georgia, a former member of the DeKalb Bar Association.
+Mackay's remains were cremated.